Mayur-Pagote/MELODIES-MONET/docs/getting_started/installation.rst

 -----------------
 - ``pandas=1`` is incompatible with ``matplotlib`` 3.9+.
 - ``wrf-python``, at least in the official conda-forge package, is not available for Python 3.12+, until `this build issue <https://github.com/conda-forge/wrf-python-feedstock/pull/70>`__ is resolved.
 - The version of ``wrf-python`` compatible with python=3.11 has known incompatibilities with newer ``netCDF4`` and ``setuptools`` versions.
-Note that currently, MELODIES-MONET installs by default with Python 3.11 in conda.
+Note that currently, MELODIES MONET installs by default with Python 3.11 in conda.
 We have done some testing installing it from source with Python 3.14 (using the pip comand referred to in the :doc:`/develop/developers_guide`, which would avoid those issues, but note that testing this is still work in progress.
   This is an upstream issue.
 WRF-Chem users are strongly encouraged to use a pinned environment (see below).

 .. _user-install-instructions: